How Do New Blocks Are Added to a Blockchain, Explained

 Blockchain might be commonly associated with cryptocurrencies, but it has numerous applications in all domains.
 Nowadays, people use blockchains for real-time governance, asset management, healthcare, real estate, art (NFTs), and education.

-In all of these applications, blockchain acts as a shared digital record that stores all transactions in basic units called blocks.
+In all of these applications, blockchain acts as a shared digital record that stores all transactions in basic units called blocks to blockchain.
 In this article, we take a look at blocks and ways to determine when to add a new block to a blockchain.
 Let’s get started.

 What is a Blockchain?